ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 Note to RFC Editor: Please replace "{{&SELF}}" with the RFC number of this document and delete this paragraph.

-## ACE Profile Registry ## {#iana-ace-oauth-profile}
+## ACE Profiles Registry ## {#iana-ace-oauth-profile}

-IANA is asked to add the following entry to the "ACE Profile" registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group, following the procedure specified in {{Section 8.8 of RFC9200}}.
+IANA is asked to add the following entry to the "ACE Profiles" registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group, following the procedure specified in {{Section 8.8 of RFC9200}}.

 * Name: coap_group_oscore
 * Description: Profile to secure communications between constrained nodes using the Authentication and Authorization for Constrained Environments framework, by enabling authentication and fine-grained authorization of members of an OSCORE group that use a pre-established Group OSCORE Security Context to communicate with Group OSCORE.